aws-samples/amazon-transcribe-post-call-analytics/README.md

 As before, your new password must have a length of at least 8 characters, and contain uppercase and lowercase characters, plus numbers and special characters.

 You’re now logged in to the transcript search Finder application.
 The sample audio files are indexed already, and ready for search.

+## Live Call Analytics and Agent Assist: Companion solution

+Our companion solution, Live Call Analytics and Agent Assist (LCA), offers real-time transcription and analytics capabilities by using the Amazon Transcribe real-time APIs.
+Unlike PCA, which transcribes and analyzes recorded audio after the call has ended, LCA transcribes and analyzes your calls as they are happening and provides real-time updates to supervisors and agents.
+The new Amazon Transcribe Real-time Call Analytics service provides post-call analytics output from your streaming sessions just a few minutes after the call has ended.
+LCA (v 0.6.0 or later) can now send this post-call analytics data to PCA to provide analytics visualizations for completed calls without needing to transcribe the audio a second time.
+Configure LCA (v0.6.0 or later) to integrate with PCA (v0.4.0 or later) and use the two solutions together to get the best of both worlds..
+See [Live call analytics and agent assist for your contact center with Amazon language AI services](https://www.amazon.com/live-call-analytics) for more information.

 ## Learn more